rethinkdb/www/_posts/2016-02-05-built-with-rethinkdb-turtl.md

 instance of the application, or they can register an account on a [hosted service][] operated by Andrew's independent software company.

-Turtl's API backend is implemented in common lisp, with an intriguing stack that Andrew largely built himself.
+Turtl's API backend is implemented in Common Lisp, with an intriguing stack that Andrew largely built himself.
 He created his own asynchronous HTTP server framework called [Wookie][], which is powered by an event-driven [asynchronous IO library][cl-async] that he wrote on top of Node's [libuv][].
 He also made his own
-[common lisp RethinkDB client driver][cl-rethinkdb], which the Turtl backend uses to communicate with a RethinkDB cluster for data persistence.
+[Common Lisp RethinkDB client driver][cl-rethinkdb], which the Turtl backend uses to communicate with a RethinkDB cluster for data persistence.

 <!--more-->